gunnarx/franca_install_automation/README.md

    $ vagrant up --provision
    ```

-   The first time it will download the VM "base box" (depending on
+   The first time it will download the VM "base box" system from the URL.
-   which distro branch you have chosen).
+   The base box is cached in your vagrant environment. (~/.vagrant
+   currently)

    Feel free to replace it with another box of another distro, but the
    provisioning using apt-get may need changes then.
 Pull requests